niltnir/personal-ssg/pages/index.md

 design, and visual arts.
 My background is non-traditional with most of my skills, knowledge, and expertise coming from self-study and working on several personal projects.
-I began unschooling halfway through secondary school and am not currently associated with academic institutions.
+I began unschooling halfway through secondary school and am currently not associated with an academic institution.

 `(inject '(hr))`